Murder Mystery Game AI

 Here's the thing about murder mystery parties: they live or die based on immersion.
 The moment your guests open a folder containing crime scene photos, handwritten witness statements, and suspect dossiers, something shifts.
 They're not just playing a game anymore—they're investigating a crime.
 That tactile, visual engagement creates psychological investment that simply reading clues aloud can't match.

 When guests hold physical case files, they process information differently than when listening to a host narrate events.
 They can flip back to reread suspect alibis, compare handwriting on confession statements, and study details at their own pace.
-This hands-on approach creates what researchers call embodied cognition—the brain absorbs information more deeply when the body is actively involved.
+This hands-on engagement with physical materials encourages active participation in a way that passive listening does not.

 The practical effect?
 Guests naturally lean over files with other players, debate interpretations, and develop genuine theories about whodunit.
 They're not waiting for permission to participate.
 They're driving the investigation.